joshydavid/information-security-study-notes/resources/idps.md

 ### Anomaly-based Detection

-- Monitor whether traffics deviate from the normal behaviour
+- Monitor whether traffics deviate from the normal behavior
 - Effective for unknown threats, but prone to false positives

 ### Hybrid Detection